flutter/website/using-ide.md

 ---
 layout: page
-title: Developing Flutter apps in the IntelliJ IDE
+title: Developing Flutter apps in an IDE

-permalink: /intellij-ide/
+permalink: /using-ide/
 ---

-The Flutter plugin for [IntelliJ IDEA](https://www.jetbrains.com/idea/) provides a fully integrated development experience in the IntelliJ IDE.
+The Flutter plugin provides a fully integrated development experience in an IDE.

 * TOC Placeholder
 {:toc}

 ## Installation and setup

-Please follow the [IntelliJ setup](/intellij-setup/) instructions to install IntelliJ and the Dart and Flutter plugins.
+Please follow the [IDE setup](/ide-setup/) instructions to install the Dart and Flutter plugins.

 ### Updating the plugins<a name="updating"/>